 This report presents the results of a retrofit study.
-The objectives of this study were: (a) to quantify the winter heating and summer cooling energy savings achieved by retrofitting a residence which had limited insulation; (b) to compare the thermal performance of three different types of insulating materials commonly used to insulate existing cavity walls; and (c) to evaluate the effectiveness of "recommended good practice" measures [4] for preventing damaging moisture accumulation in attics and crawl spaces.
-An economic model is presented and the cost effectiveness of the retrofit options and the number of years required to pay back their initial investment are calculated.
+The objectives of this study were: (a) to quantify the winter heating and summer cooling energy savings achieved by retrofitting an existing residence having limited insulation; (b) to compare the thermal performance of three different types of insulating materials commonly used to insulate existing cavity walls; and (c) to evaluate the effectiveness of "recommended good practices" measures [4] for preventing damaging moisture accumulation in attics and crawl spaces.
+An economic model is presented and the cost effectiveness of the retrofit options and the number of years required to pay back their initial investment is calculated.